 The empirical formula is the simplest ratio of the elements present in a molecule.
 They are of some use for organic compounds – they can sometimes help us work out the molecular formula if we don’t know it.
 However, they are much more frequently used for ionic compounds, such as table salt, sodium chloride (NaCl).
 Ionic compounds have giant lattice structures – a large number of oppositely charged ions electrostatically attracted to each other.
 It wouldn’t be practical to try and write down the exact number of each type of atom present in a crystal of salt, because the number would be huge – so we just use the simple empirical formula instead.

-There is one type of formula not included on this graphic, because it doesn’t apply to just one compound – the general formula.
+There is one type of formula not included in this graphic because it doesn’t apply to just one compound: the general formula.
 The general formula applies to families of compounds; it gives a way to predict the molecular formula of the molecule, based on the number of carbons it contains.
 For an alkane, for example, the general formula is CnH2n+2.
-This means that if I know the number of carbons, I just need to multiply that number by two, then add two, to find the number of hydrogens.
+This means that if you know the number of carbons, you just need to multiply that number by two, and then add two, to find the number of hydrogens.
 Every simple organic molecule has a general formula that can be used to work out the molecular formula of particular members of that family of compounds.

 The graphic in this article is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 See the site’s content usage guidelines.